crate-crypto/x448/readme.md

 ## API Discussion

-The API exposes 3 structures; a public key , a shared public key and a secret key.
+The API exposes 3 structures; a public key , a shared secret key and a secret key.

 - The public key is an elliptic curve point.
 It corresponds to a Scalar that the user owns.
 - The secret key is a Scalar.
 This Scalar corresponds to the user's public key and the generator specified in the RFC.